A team of 6 backpackers set out to hike the length of the Grand Canyon.

 Here’s a comparison of how the Southwest 3400 compares to Hyperlite’s other offerings.

-At first it may seem confusing to look at the differences in their packs, but soon you realize that they’re all virtually the same.
-The only difference in the named packs (like “Southwest” vs “Junction”) is the composition of their exterior pockets.
+At first it may seem confusing to look at the differences in their packs, but soon you realize that they’re all very similar.
+The only difference in many of their named packs (like “Southwest” vs “Junction”) is the composition of their exterior pockets.
 Your choice in outer pockets is mainly a question of durability vs ventilation, with negligible weight differences.

 Each named pack then simply has a choice in volume, like 2400 vs 3400.